Israel's far-right kingmaker joins memorial for racist rabbi

 JERUSALEM (AP) — A far-right Israeli lawmaker, whose surging popularity helped propel former Prime Minister Benjamin Netanyahu back to power in last week's general election, delivered a glowing tribute Thursday at a memorial event for an extremist rabbi assassinated in 1990.

-At the same time, Ben-Gvir has sought to portray himself as more of a moderate since entering politics, saying on Thursday that it's “no secret that today I am not Rabbi Kahane.”
-Israeli critics, though, have cast doubt on the sincerity of his shift, arguing that his very presence at Kahane’s memorial subverts his attempts at moderation.
+At the same time, Ben Gvir has sought to portray himself as more of a moderate since entering politics, saying on Thursday that it's “no secret that today I am not Rabbi Kahane.”

 “I will not enact laws for separate beaches for Jews and Arabs,” he said.
 “Although, it is certain that we will act and do everything to expel terrorists from the country for the sake of the Jewish character of Israel, for the settlements and its Jewish identity.”

-Even as Ben-Gvir has been careful to publicly distance himself from Kahane’s most extreme beliefs, he has called for the deportation of Arab lawmakers, the death sentence for convicted terrorists and greater immunity for Israeli security forces battling Palestinian militants.
+Even as Ben Gvir has been careful to publicly distance himself from Kahane’s most extreme beliefs, he has called for the deportation of Arab lawmakers, the death sentence for convicted terrorists and greater immunity for Israeli security forces battling Palestinian militants.
+Israeli commentators on Thursday argued that his very attendance at Kahane’s memorial subverts his attempts at moderation.

 Israeli President Isaac Herzog held consultations with party leaders this week, and is expected to grant Netanyahu the mandate to form a coalition in the coming days.
 Netanyahu's alliance with ultra-Orthodox and ultra-nationalist parties would put him at the helm of the most right-wing government in Israeli history.